 The words of which the initial letter is capitalized have meanings defined under the following conditions.
 The following definitions shall have the same meaning regardless of whether they appear in singular or in plural.

-- Company (referred to as either “the Company”, “We”, “Us” or “Our” in this Agreement) refers to Off Leash K9 Training of Delaware, 729 Grantham Ln, New Castle, DE 19720.
-For the purpose of the GDPR, the Company is the Data Controller.
+- “Company” (referred to as either “the Company”, “We”, “Us” or “Our” in this Agreement) refers to Off Leash K9 Training of Dover DE.

-- Website refers to Off Leash K9 Training, accessible from doverdogtrainers.com
+- “Website” refers to Off Leash K9 Training of Dover, DE, accessible from doverdogtrainers.com

 Collecting and Using Your Personal Data